mcarvalhor/HIFAL/README.md

 # HIFAL
-HIFAL Is Fast And Light is a very fast and lightweight HTTP server.
+HIFAL Is Fast And Light (HIFAL) is a very fast and lightweight HTTP server.
 It focuses mainly on memory and CPU usage, and it's perfect for use when a web service isn't the main purpose of a server.
 You can, for instance, use it on if you need to provide a brief explanation for the end user on the server purpose on a browser.

 ## Why do I need this?